Dechantg/Decision-Maker/planning/routing.md

 - button to submit users votes registers selections in database and refreshes page to reflect
   - notifys the admin of a vote being cast
   - (stretch second column that shows current top three but only after user has registered their votes)
+  - runs calculation of poll from database from all submitted choices linked to that poll and pushes updated results into polls database

 - link to return to list of polls user is involved in